cechrist/cardoon/doc/adding_devices.rst

 Temperature Dependence
 ----------------------

-As previously described, it should have a "temp" parameter.
+As previously described, most devices should have a ``temp`` parameter.
 Compared with regular parameters, temperature is specially treated: by default all devices take the global temperature defined in the ".options" card.
 This can be overriden by the device ".model" line.
 In turn that is overriden by the temperature specified in the element line itself.
 For electrothermal devices, this parameter is ignored and the temperature at the thermal port is used.
 All temperatures are specified in degrees C.

 Temperature-related code is included in the following (optional)